Len Munsil: Personal background

 Munsil attended Arizona State University and was the editor of the university's newspaper, The State Press.
 Under Munsil the editorial direction of the paper became conservative—particularly toward faculty members viewed by Munsil and his student journalist colleagues as too leftist.
-Munsil was selected Outstanding Journalism Graduate of the Walter Cronkite School of Journalism/Telecommunications.
+Munsil was selected Outstanding Journalism Graduate of the Walter Cronkite School of Journalism and Mass Communication.

 Munsil has been a licensed attorney since 1988.
 He is admitted to practice in Arizona and federal courts, including eight U.S. Circuit Courts of Appeal and the United States Supreme Court.
 He has authored numerous amicus curiae briefs for the U.S. Supreme Court.
 Munsil served in a judicial clerkship for Judge Daniel A. Manion of the U.S. Court of Appeals for the Seventh Circuit and was appointed by former Arizona Governor Fife Symington to the Arizona Juvenile Justice Advisory Council.
 He is author or co-author of two legal manuals.

 Len and his wife Tracy have eight adult children and reside in Scottsdale.
 Tracy Munsil earned her master's degree and her Ph.D. in Political Science from Arizona State University, where she taught full-time in the School of Politics and Global Studies.
 Munsil is now an Associate Professor of Political Science and Chair of the General Education Department at Arizona Christian University, and also chaired the Liberal Arts task force.
 In 2015 she was appointed by Arizona Gov. Doug Ducey and confirmed by the Arizona Senate for a four-year term on the Arizona Commission on Appellate Court Appointments.
 Like her husband, she is a former Outstanding Journalism Graduate at ASU, and Editor of the State Press.
 She home educated for 14 years.

 On his father's side Munsil is descended from five signers of The Mayflower Compact and about a dozen men who fought in the American Revolution.